FociSolutions/Orbital-Docs/_pages/docs/quick-start-guide/index.md

 6. Use `petstore.json` as the OpenAPI file.
 7. Click &quot;Next&quot;.
 8. You will be presented with a list of endpoints available in `petstore.json`.
 Click on &quot;GET /pets&quot;.
-9. Create a new scenario which will match all requests to the &quot;GET /pets&quot; endpoint [(http://localhost:5000/pets)](http://localhost:5000/pets), and do not match any other scenario(s) that we have provided:
+9. Create a new scenario which will match all requests to the &quot;GET /pets&quot; endpoint [(http://localhost:5000/pets)](http://localhost:5000/pets), and do not match any other scenario(s) that have been provided:
    a.
 Click the scenario called &quot;default title for /pet&quot;.

    b.
 Start by filling the "Metadata" section.
 Give the new scenario a new name (call it `Default Scenario`) and description.
 The name is required.